Transition metal impurities in Silicon: Computational search for a semiconductor qubit: Discussion

 \subsection{Significance and other in-gap transitions}

 Currently, Si-based semiconductor qubits are limited in applications of quantum communication and sensing, due to the lack of established spin-photon interfaces and low operating temperature\cite{Chatterjee_arxiv_2020}, respectively.
-Aiming for NV-center-like defects in Si, our computational search finds transition metal defects in silicon that also have optical triplet-triplet transitions within the band gap.
-Intuitively, these defect systems can potentially serve as the spin-photon interface for Si-based qubits.
-In addition, the defect systems identified here also could have similar operation scheme to NV centers in diamond, allowing higher operating temperature.
-But the maximum temperature is expected to be lower than the room temperature, given that Si band gap ($\approx$ 1.2 eV) is much smaller than the diamond one ($\approx$ 5.5 eV).
+Aiming for NV-center-like defects in Si, our computational search finds transition metal impurities in silicon that also have optically allowed spin triplet-triplet transitions within the band gap, but with the wavelengths at the mid-IR range.
+Intuitively, these defect systems can potentially serve as the spin-photon interface, which couples and reads out spin donor qubits in Si, as an alternative scheme suggested by Morse \emph{et al.} \cite{Morse_SA_2017}.
+Mid-IR range photons emitted by TM impurities have huge attenuation loss through the typical silica optical fibers, preventing its application for quantum communication at long distance, but they can be potentially used for free-space communication since their wavelengths fall on the atmospheric windows\cite{Hao_AO_2017,Lin_Nanophotonics_2018}.